Revelation 4:6-7 – Four Beasts – Part 3

 Eph 2:21 In whom all the building fitly framed together groweth unto an holy temple in the Lord:

-Eph 2:22 In whom ye also are builded together for an habitation of God through the Spirit.
 This is Ephesians, and Paul is telling us that we are God’s habitation in the heavens.
 Here it is in this same chapter:

 Eph 2:5 Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;)

-Eph 2:6 And hath raised us up together, and made us sit together in heavenly [ places] in Christ Jesus:
+Eph 2:6 And hath raised us up together, and made us sit together in heavenly [places] in Christ Jesus:

-We are these four beasts in the middle of and round about the throne of God, “seated with Christ in the heavens.”
-It is in Ezekiel one, three and ten, where we read of these same four beasts which we encounter again in Rev 4 and 5 and then several more times intermittently throughout the book of Revelation.
-As we have demonstrated, each book and each chapter of scripture adds to the previous books and chapters of scripture.
+We are what is signified by these four beasts in the middle of and round about the throne of God, “seated with Christ in the heavens.”
+It is in Ezekiel 1, 3 and 10, where we read of these same four beasts which we encounter again in Revelation 4 and 5 and then several more times intermittently throughout the book of Revelation.
+As we have demonstrated, each book and chapter of scripture adds to the previous books and chapters of scripture.
 What that means is that Ezekiel and the information given before Ezekiel, are absolutely essential to understanding what the scriptures reveal about these four beasts we are now studying as the “patterns of the things of the heavens themselves.”
-According to Hebrews nine, these are the patterns of us as “the heavenly things themselves.”
-It was for these four beasts and “the things of the heavens themselves” that Christ came to this earth, died daily to His flesh, and then died on the cross to be resurrected “the third day.”
-It was into “the heavenly things themselves” that Christ ascended when “a cloud received Him out of their sight.”
+According to Hebrews 9, these are the patterns of us as “the heavenly things themselves.”
+It was for these four beasts and “the things of the heavens themselves.”
+These four beasts and “the things of the heavens themselves” are the “firstfruits unto God and the Lamb”, that Christ came to this earth, died daily to His flesh, and then died on the cross to be resurrected “the third day”:

 Act 1:9 And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.